ADK 46: Mount Marshall

 Getting there: This trail will start from Upper Works Road in Newcomb.
 From I-87, take exit 29 and make a left onto Blue Ridge Road for about 17 miles.
 Then, turn right onto Tahawus Road for 6.4 miles and make the left onto Upper Works Road, where in about 3.4 miles, you will reach the designated lot (note below on this.)
 There is no fee to park, and a decent amount of space to park.
 Your vehicle should have no issues in 3-season weather getting down the road and to the lot.*

-For reference: this is about an hour and 15 minutes from the Lake George region, and an hour and 30 minutes from the Lake Placid area (of course will vary based on exact location.)
+For reference: this is ~ 1 hour + 15 minutes from the Lake George region, and an hour and 30 minutes from the Lake Placid area (of course will vary based on exact location.)

 Plan accordingly: you will not have any (AT&T) cell service in the lot or on the Calamity Brook trail; however, I did have AT&T service at the summit for this one (unlike Redfield.)
 You may have better luck with getting service if you have Verizon – but as always, don’t rely on it.